Resources and templates

 Radiation safety assessment

 Research that involves the use of ionising radiation for any purpose (standard of care or additional to standard of care) requires a completed radiation safety assessment form.
 Please ensure the below forms are completed and approved by the relevant Radiation Safety Officer before you submit your Research Ethics and Governance application.
-Please ensure the radiation statement/s in your site specific documents are also represented appropriately.
-If your research project will involve the use of ionising radiation under the purpose of standard of care only, please provide written evidence from the supporting department that clearly confirms this.
+Ensure the radiation statement/s in your site specific documents are also represented appropriately.

 - Sydney Children’s Hospital, Randwick, radiation safety assessment form